dpgmediamagazines/django-arctic/docs/lists.md

 The `field_links` property is a dictionary of `'field': 'named url'`.

-By default the value of the field `pk` will be added to the named url, this usually represents the primary key for each row.
-If other fields need to be used with the named url, then a list of `('named url', 'field1', 'field2', ...)` can be used instead of the string with the named url.
+By default the value of the `pk` field is added to the named url, this usually represents the primary key for each row.
+If other fields need to be coupled with the named url, then a list of `('named url', 'field1', 'field2', ...)` can be used instead of just `'named url'`.

+#### Action Links